mojmhmdi/Brain-cancer-detection-using-Convolutional-neural-networks/readne.md

 After downloading the dataset, save it in the same directory as the codes with the same name.

 How to run the code:
--open a terminal in the directory where the code is stored and run the following command: python main.py
+open a terminal in the directory where the code is stored and run the following command: python main.py

 dataset description:
 the dataset includes 253 MRI images of brain categorized in two lasses: